We consider the problem of formally co-designing embodied intelligence as a whole, from hardware components such as chassis and sensors

 }

-IEEE 23rd International Conference on Intelligent Transportation Systems Conference (ITSC), 2020, Rhodes (Greece)
+Proceedings of the IEEE 23rd International Conference on Intelligent Transportation Systems (ITSC), Rhodes (Greece), 2020

 The design of autonomous vehicles (AVs) and the design of AV-enabled mobility systems are closely coupled.
 Indeed, knowledge